kworkflow/kworkflow/documentation/man/features/pomodoro.rst

 One helpful feature associated with timers is the ``--tag | -g`` option since it allows users to associate a simple tag to their timebox.
 Later, users can generate a report that will display their focus time per tag.
-Users can register a tag by simply use ``kw p --tag <name>``.
+Users can register a tag by simply use ``kw pomodoro --tag <name>``.
 The maximum length for this tag is 32 characters.
 Optionally, users can provide an extra level of details by associating a description to a specific tag by using ``--description | -d``.
 It is recommended to use this option with the same tag and update the description every time you work on a specific task; with that, kw can generate